Pašino Brdo: Bibija Chapel

 A monument dedicated to the Romanies who died in World War I fighting in Serbian army was originally placed in the neighborhood of Čubura, close to the modern park.
 It was mentioned in the 1924 work Spomenici na okrajini Beograda ("Monuments on the edges of Belgrade") by Milan Vukićević.
 The stone monument was located right above the Čuburski stream and had inscription "Serbian Gypsy Youth to its heroes killed 1912-1918".
 In 1924 it was moved to the yard in the Gospodara Vučića Street, on the northern slope of Pašino Brdo.
 The lot was owned by the Romani organization "Društvo Rom".
 Accompanying memorial plaque was added in 1930.
 Since 1934, the owner was "Association of Belgrade Gypsies, Celebrators of Auntie Bibija".
 The monument has been updated with the memorial plaque containing some names of those killed in World War II, too.

 In time, a small chapel dedicated to Bibija, a Romani deity of salvation, was built.
 The land was nationalized after the war, but in the 1970s the state allowed religious, social and ceremonial use of the complex by the Romani people.
 This resulted in the development of the Romani movement in Yugoslavia, and then in the world during the 1970s.
 The objects deteriorated in time and the lot was sold to the private owner.
 Romani organizations pleaded the municipal and city authorities to preserve the complex but were ignored.
 In 2019, demolition of the objects on the lot was announced which caused protests of the Romani intellectuals and occasional gatherings at the location.
 The monument was almost demolished in September 2019, when the police intervened and stopped it.
 In December 2019, deity Bibija was declared the intangible cultural heritage of Serbia, but the complex itself wasn't protected as the cultural heritage.
 In November 2020, city administration intervened, saying the complex will be preserved, and placed it under the preliminary protection.
+The complex was declared a spatial cultural-historical unit in May 2023.